carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 ### Bias arising in dataset collection and construction

-The manner in which data is sourced and constructed for training sets will have important implications on the model output.
-Because of the many complexities around copyright and licensing, privacy issues and high costs involved in getting access to large quantities of quality datasets, computer scientists have tended towards using what they can find freely, and indiscriminately, across the internet such as Wikipedia or FlickR.

-But data is never neutral.
-In the simplest of terms, the very act of demarcating a chunk of data, no matter the size, for use in training a model exposes the fallacy that dataset construction can ever be fully neutral.
-A decision is always being made about what is included and what is not and those decisions can create data bias whether intended or not.
-But more than this, data, as opposed to numbers, is about people.

 > "It’s all too easy to forget that data is about human beings and their behaviors.
-Data is not an abstraction….Data encodes the stories of our lives, capturing not only our tastes and interests but also our hopes and fears.
+Data is not an abstraction...Data encodes the stories of our lives, capturing not only our tastes and interests but also our hopes and fears.
 Data isn’t an abstract idea or a set of numbers or qualitative responses.
 It can be and is, ultimately, human. (reference)"
 >

-This approach can lead to....

-Bias can also crop up in annotations made by humans either consciously or unconsciously.
-An example here drawing on harmful language in catalogs as data? https://cataloginglab.org/list-of-statements-on-bias-in-library-and-archives-description/

->## Activity
->
-> Consider this image and write a list of terms you would use to annotate it.
-Compare your outputs with your nearest neighbour(s).
-Discuss the differences and how this could effect a model.
-{: .challenge}
+The manner in which data is sourced and constructed for training sets will have important implications on your model's output.
+Because of the many complexities around copyright and licensing, privacy issues and high costs involved in getting access to large quantities of quality datasets, computer scientists have tended towards using what they can find freely, and indiscriminately, across the internet such as Wikipedia or FlickR.
+But data is never neutral.
+Data is about people and data collected, particularly from out on the wilds of the internet, will naturally have encoded within it biases that need to be identified and managed before being fed into machine learning systems.

+As we saw in the first activity, bias can crop up, either consciously or unconsciously, in annotations made by humans in the course of constructing training datasets for computer vision for instance or natural language processing.
+GLAMs will be more than familiar with this phenomenon as we grapple with [historical bias in library and archives descriptions](https://cataloginglab.org/list-of-statements-on-bias-in-library-and-archives-description/) for instance.
+As demand for GLAM collections and catalogue data for use in machine learning it is vital that model builders are aware of the biases that may be encoded within and effect their outputs.

+Example:

 ### Bias arising when refining and reinforcing a models learning